-In general, solids are characterized by structural rigidity and resistance to changes of shape or volume.
+In general, solids are characterized by structural rigidity and resistance to changes in shape or volume.
 Unlike a liquid, a solid object does not flow to take on the shape of its container, nor does it expand to fill the entire volume available to it like a gas does.
 Solids have greater interatomic attractions than liquids and gases.
 However, there are wide variations in the properties of solid materials used for engineering purposes.
-The properties of materials depend on their interatomic bonds.
-These same bonds also dictate the space between the configuration of atoms in solids.
+The properties of materials depend on their interatomic bonds, and these same bonds also dictate the space between the configuration of atoms in solids.
 All solids may be classified as:

 - Amorphous solids.
-Amorphous materials, or non-crystalline solids, have no regular arrangement of their molecules and lack the long-range order that is characteristic of crystalline solids.
-Amorphous materials have the properties of solids, they are also characterized by structural rigidity and resistance to changes of shape or volume.
+Amorphous materials, or non-crystalline solids, have no regular arrangement of their molecules and lack the long-range order characteristic of crystalline solids.
+Amorphous materials have the properties of solids and are characterized by structural rigidity and resistance to changes in shape or volume.
 They have definite shape and volume and diffuse slowly.
-Materials like glass and paraffin are considered amorphous.
-These materials also lack sharply defined melting points.
+Materials like glass and paraffin are considered amorphous, and these materials also lack sharply defined melting points.
 In many respects, they resemble liquids that flow very slowly at room temperature.

 - Crystalline solids.
-The atoms in a crystalline solid are tightly bound to each other, either in a regular geometric lattice (crystalline solids, which include metals and ordinary ice).
+The atoms in a crystalline solid are tightly bound to each other in a regular geometric lattice (crystalline solids, which include metals and ordinary ice).

-A crystalline material is one in which the atoms are situated in a repeating or periodic array over large atomic distances—that is, long-range order exists, such that upon solidification, the atoms will position themselves in a repetitive three-dimensional pattern, in which each atom is bonded to its nearest neighbor atoms.
+A crystalline material is one in which the atoms are situated in a repeating or periodic array over large atomic distances.
+That is, long-range order exists.
+Upon solidification, the atoms will position themselves in a repetitive three-dimensional pattern, in which each atom is bonded to its nearest neighbor atoms.
 Not all solids are single crystals.
 For example, when liquid water starts freezing, the phase change begins with small ice crystals that grow until they fuse, forming a polycrystalline structure.
-In the final block of ice, each of the small crystals (called “grains“) is a true crystal with a periodic arrangement of atoms, but the whole polycrystal does not have a periodic arrangement of atoms, because the periodic pattern is broken at the grain boundaries.
+In the final block of ice, each of the small crystals (called “grains“) is a true crystal with a periodic arrangement of atoms.
+Still, the whole polycrystal does not have a periodic arrangement of atoms because the periodic pattern is broken at the grain boundaries.

-Some of the properties of crystalline solids depend on the crystal structure of the material, the manner in which atoms, ions, or molecules are spatially arranged.
-A crystal lattice is a repeating pattern of mathematical points that extends throughout space.
-The forces of chemical bonding cause this repetition.
-It is this repeated pattern which control properties like strength, ductility, density, conductivity (property of conducting or transmitting heat, electricity, etc.), and shape.
+Some of the properties of crystalline solids depend on the crystal structure of the material and how atoms, ions, or molecules are spatially arranged.
+A crystal lattice is a repeating pattern of mathematical points that extends throughout space, and the forces of chemical bonding cause this repetition.
+This repeated pattern controls properties like strength, ductility, density, conductivity (property of conducting or transmitting heat, electricity, etc.), and shape.
 There are 14 general types of such patterns known as Bravais lattices.

 Three relatively simple crystal structures are found for most of the common metals:

 - Hexagonal Close-packed – hcp.
-In a hcp (HCP) arrangement of atoms, the unit cell consists of three layers of atoms.
+In an hcp (HCP) arrangement of atoms, the unit cell consists of three layers of atoms.
 The top and bottom layers contain six atoms at the corners of a hexagon and one atom at the center of each hexagon.
-The middle layer contains three atoms nestled between the atoms of the top and bottom layers, hence, the name close-packed.
-Hexagonal close packed (hcp) is one of the two simple types of atomic packing with the highest density, the other being the face centered cubic (fcc).
+The middle layer contains three atoms nestled between the atoms of the top and bottom layers.
+Hence, the name is close-packed.
+Hexagonal close-packed (hcp) is one of the two simple types of atomic packing with the highest density, the other being the face-centered cubic (fcc).
 However, unlike the fcc, it is not a Bravais lattice as there are two nonequivalent sets of lattice points.
 Metals containing HCP structures include beryllium, magnesium, zinc, cadmium, cobalt, thallium, and zirconium.
 HCP metals are not as ductile as FCC metals.